-S.9.2 Comparison of Bakersfield to Palmdale Project Section Build Alternatives
+S.8.2 Comparison of Bakersfield to Palmdale Project Section Build Alternatives

 Table S-7 at the end of the Summary lists the key impacts that differentiate each of the B-P Build Alternatives, the CCNM Design Option, the Refined CCNM Design Option, and the portion of the F-B LGA alignment from the intersection of 34th Street and L Street to Oswell Street.
 Impacts for the portion F-B LGA from the intersection of 34th Street and L Street to Oswell Street are included in a separate column because there is a common alignment among all B-P Build Alternatives north of Oswell Street.
 The impacts associated with the CCNM Design Option and Refined CCNM Design Option are also shown in separate columns, and these numbers reflect changes that would occur with the addition of the CCNM Design Option or Refined CCNM Design Option to any of the B-P Build Alternatives.
-There are other environmental impacts associated with the alignment alternatives, as described in Section S.9.1, that are not listed in Table S-7 because they are of similar magnitude among the alternatives and therefore do not provide a means of differentiating between alternatives.
-The engineering refinements and updated analysis explained in Section S.2 are taken into account in this comparison of impacts between alternatives.
+There are other environmental impacts associated with the alignment alternatives, as described in Section S.8.1, that are not listed in Table S-7 because they are of similar magnitude among the alternatives and therefore do not provide a means of differentiating between alternatives.

-S.9.3 Preferred Alternative
+S.8.3 Preferred Alternative